alisahindev/digifist--assessment/README.md

 ## GH-Pages

 The project is deployed on GH-Pages.
-You can access it from.
+You can access it from [here](https://alisahindev.github.io/digifist--assessment/).

 ### `npm start`